 CHAPEL OF REST

 During the initial funeral arrangements, you will be invited to visit your loved one.
-Your decision is a personal one, and we cannot encourage you to do so or offer any persuasion.
+Your decision is personal, and we cannot encourage you to do so or offer any persuasion.
 You should feel comfortable visiting, and only you can decide if this is something you wish to do.
 However, many people visit, either on their own, with a friend, or bring them together.

 All we ask is that, before you visit, call and make an appointment.
 We are available all day, every day, and the only reason we ask for you to ring is so we can be more prepared for your arrival.
 Alternatively, you may wish to have your loved one taken home before the funeral, and this is something that is easily organised, and you can speak with us about this.

 We try and achieve a positive viewing experience for all our families.
 The image you see in the Chapel will remain with you always.
-As such, we need to create an ‘experience’ that considers several factors in trying to provide a familiar appearance of how you and your family remember the lost life.
+As such, we need to create an ‘experience’ that considers several factors in providing a familiar appearance of how you and your family remember the lost life.
 Clothing is an important component in making someone look at how they would have in life.
 It is more important to reflect a usual appearance when selecting clothes, rather than choosing something the deceased would not normally wear.
 Items of relevance to place in the coffin can also create a familiar image of the life lost.
 If the person was a constant knitter, then place knitting needles and wool in the coffin.
-Any items associated with the deceased can be placed, either in the coffin.
-Or around it during the visiting period.
+You can place any items associated with the deceased in the coffin or around it during the visiting period.